 The need to keep your social media presence accurate and viewable is increasing every year.
 Optimizing your profile pictures and sharing the best quality layouts goes a long way to representing you and your brand.

 This week, we continue our adventure through the maze of social media platform specs.
 In this installment, our 2016 Social Media Cheat Sheets focus on LinkedIn, YouTube, Pinterest and … new this year … Instagram.
+The Instagram cheat sheet was supplied by our friends at Buzzoid, so a big thanks goes to them for wanting to educate our readers!

 Are you looking for a way to get more eyes on your content?
 Do you want to get more mileage from your existing blog posts?
 LinkedIn is stepping up their game with LinkedIn Publisher.
 At the beginning of the year, LI selected about 500 “influencers” to publish long-form posts on LinkedIn.
 Now, LI has decided to roll out the program to all LinkedIn members.
 The roll-out is gradual and you’ll be notified on your homepage when you’ve been granted access to the publishing tool.